AntCannon/codewars-daily-dashboard/journal.md

     ```

 ### Basic Hooks in React
+  #### Notes
   Hooks let you use different React features from your components.
-- Import useState and useEffect to components
-- Create useState and useEffect
-  #### Notes
-  States can be imported at the beginning of the file or can be called when being used.
-I used useState and useEffect here
   - Importing states
   ```javascript``` - App.js / Component.js
     ```